-Many bird species are threatened by extinction today, including the hoopoe and the swallow.
+Many bird species are threatened by extinction today, including the hoopoe, the swallow, the osprey and the stork.
 Often, the birds cannot find enough food or places to nest.
 We want to change this by creating new habitats for our feathered friends.

 Whether on depot premises or on land we have restored – wherever it is possible, we are supporting wildlife conservation by building suitable places for birds to nest.